 - you have a weakened immune system, such as can

 How Is Strongyloidiasis Diagnosed?

-According to the National Institutes of Health (NIH), the following tests may be performed to diagnose an infection with S. stercoralis (NIH):
+The following tests may be performed to diagnose an infection

-In a sputum culture, your doctor analyzes fluid that comes from the lungs or airways for S. stercoralis.
+fluid from your lungs or airways for S. stercoralis.

 What Is the Treatment for Strongyloidiasis?

-Longer or repeated courses of medication may be required if the infection is widespread.
+You may need longer or repeated courses of medication if the

 What Are the Possible Complications?